-- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that an entity has the ability to access. - Level 2 Valuations based on quoted prices for similar assets or liabilities, quoted prices for identical assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable data for substantially the full term of the assets or liabilities. - Level 3 Valuations based on inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1: Valuations based on quoted prices in active markets for identical assets or liabilities that an entity has the ability to access. - Level 2: Valuations based on quoted prices for similar assets or liabilities, quoted prices for identical assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable data for substantially the full term of the assets or liabilities. - Level 3: Valuations based on inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 The carrying value of cash and cash equivalents, accounts payable and accrued expenses and other current liabilities approximates their fair values due to the short-term or on demand nature of these instruments.
-Fixed income mutual funds were valued using quoted market prices and accordingly were classified as Level 1.There were no transfers between fair value measurement levels during the years ended December 31, 2022 and 2021.
+At December 31, 2023, the Company's investment portfolio included available-for-sale securities which were comprised of money market funds, U.S. treasury bills and commercial paper.
+At December 31, 2022, the Company's investment portfolio included trading securities, which were comprised of fixed income mutual funds and money market funds.
+The majority of the Company's cash equivalents and short-term investments classified as Level 1.
+However, the Company has commercial paper that is classified as Level 2 due to the fact that the fair value for these instruments is determined utilizing observable inputs in similar assets or identical assets in non-active markets.
+There were no transfers between fair value measurement levels during the years ended December 31, 2023 and 2022.

-The Company accounted for the warrants as liabilities in accordance with ASC 815-40 and are presented as Warrant liabilities on the consolidated balance sheets.
-The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented as Change in fair value of warrant liabilities in the consolidated statements of operations and comprehensive loss.
+Warrants are recorded as Warrant liabilities in the Consolidated Balance Sheets.
+The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented as Change in fair value of warrant liabilities in the Consolidated Statements of Operations and Comprehensive Loss.

-The Public Warrants and Private Warrants were carried at fair value as of December 31, 2022 and 2021.
+The Public Warrants and Private Warrants were carried at fair value as of December 31, 2023 and 2022.
 The Public Warrants were valued using Level 1 inputs as they are traded in an active market.
 The Private Warrants were valued using a binomial lattice model, which results in a Level 3 fair value measurement.
 The primary unobservable input utilized in determining the fair value of the Private Warrants was the expected volatility of the Company's Class A common stock.
 The expected volatility was based on consideration of the implied volatility from the Company's own public warrant pricing and on the historical volatility observed at guideline public companies.
+As of December 31, 2023, the significant assumptions used in preparing the binomial lattice model for valuing the Private Warrants liability include (i) volatility of 92.1%, (ii) risk-free interest rate of 4.10%, (iii) strike price of \$11.50, (iv) fair value of common stock of \$2.01, and (v) expected life of 2.4 years.
 As of December 31, 2022, the significant assumptions used in preparing the binomial lattice model for valuing the Private Warrants liability include (i) volatility of 75.1%, (ii) risk-free interest rate of 4.10%, (iii) strike price of \$11.50, (iv) fair value of common stock of \$1.83, and (v) expected life of 3.4 years.
-As of December 31, 2021, the significant assumptions used in preparing the binomial lattice model for valuing the Private Warrants liability include (i) volatility of 51.4%, (ii) risk-free interest rate of 1.18%, (iii) strike price of \$11.50, (iv) fair value of common stock of \$7.87, and (v) expected life of 4.4 years.